No Child Left Behind and Bilingual Education

-Several states began experimenting with bilingual education programs in the mid 1960s, and Congress enacted the BEA in 1968.
-It was viewed as one of the most important developments during the movement for equal rights and, practically speaking, as a way to assist the increasing number of Asian and Latin American immigrants following the 1965 repeal of the "national-origin system."
+Prior to the initial passage of the BEA, several states began experimenting with bilingual education programs in the mid-1960s.
+It was viewed as one of the most important developments during the movement for equal rights.
+It was a way to assist the increasing number of Asian and Latin American immigrants.
+This followed the 1965 repeal of the "national-origin system."

-The BEA has been amended five times since its passage.
-Until 2001, when the No Child Left Behind Act was enacted, the BEA's key provisions have included:
+The BEA has been amended five times since its passage, and amendments continued these programs with increased funding.
+Until 2001, when the No Child Left Behind Act was enacted, the BEA's key provisions included:

-- Committing the federal government to supporting state bilingual education programs
+- Committing the federal government to support state bilingual education programs

-- Providing grants to states or school districts that adopt promising, innovative policies to assist English-learning students to attain fluency
+- Providing grants that adopt promising, innovative policies to assist ELLs

-- Permitting funding to be used for English-speaking students to enroll in "immersion" and other bilingual education programs
+- Permitting funding for ELLs to enroll in "immersion" and other bilingual education programs

-- Creating fellowship programs for teachers to learn the most effective methods for assisting bilingual or English-learning students
+- Creating programs for teachers to learn the most effective methods for helping ELLs

 The No Child Left Behind Act

 In 2001, Congress passed a law known as the No Child Left Behind Act (NCLB).
-This law significantly amended the Elementary and Secondary Education Act and the BEA, even going so far as to completely remove the word "bilingual" and to rename the BEA the English Language Acquisition, Language Enhancement, and Academic Achievement Act (this article will continue to refer to that provision as the "BEA").
+This law significantly amended the Elementary and Secondary Education Act and the BEA.
+It went so far as to remove the term bilingual completely and renamed the BEA.
+It became the English Language Acquisition, Language Enhancement, and Academic Achievement Act.
+However, this article will continue to refer to that provision as the BEA.

-The NCLB requires the states to implement standardized testing in several K-12 grades as a condition of receiving federal funding.
-Test scores must be reported and published and schools that consistently underperform or fail to improve sufficiently face sanctions that can include teacher and staff replacement.
+The NCLB required the states to use standardized testing as a condition for receiving federal funding.
+Test scores must be reported and published.
+Schools that consistently underperform or fail to improve sufficiently face sanctions.
+This could include teacher and staff replacement.

 The NCLB's Effects on Bilingual Education

-As the name change to the BEA implies, the NCLB drastically altered the federal government's approach to bilingual education.
-Rather than the prior focus on maintaining an immigrant student's culture and native language, the NCLB emphasizes English-language instruction and the goal of assimilation into regular classrooms as quickly as possible.
+The NCLB drastically altered the federal government's approach to bilingual education.
+The prior focus was on maintaining an immigrant student's culture and native language.
+The NCLB, however, emphasized English-language instruction.
+The goal was assimilation into regular classrooms as quickly as possible.

-In most circumstances, the NCLB allows for a maximum three-year transition period for English-learning students to be placed in classes with native English speakers.
-Because of the NCLB's emphasis on standardized testing as a means of determining performance, and because English-learning students must take the same standardized tests as other students, schools with many immigrant students may face a disadvantage.
+In most cases, the NCLB allowed for a three-year maximum transition period.
+This period was for ELLs to be placed in classes with native English speakers.
+The NCLB emphasized standardized testing as a means of determining performance.
+ELLs must take the same standardized tests as other students, so schools with many non-English speaking students were at a disadvantage.